nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     LRU reaper thread closes FDs only when the current open FD count reaches or exceeds the "fds_lowat" threshold.

+    Note, this setting has no effect when Close_Fast is set to true.

+Close_Fast(bool, default false)
+    Whether to close files immediately after opening files and using them for read/write/commit.

 FD_Limit_Percent(uint32, range 0 to 100, default 99)
     The percentage of the system-imposed maximum of file descriptors at which Ganesha will deny requests.